 What happens is that in order to implement the CAPTCHA, the plugin must remove the function wp_authenticate_username_password from the authenticate process with remove_filter.
 This allows the plugin to implement its own authentication that includes not only username and password, but also will validate the CAPTCHA.

 Obviously, one solution is to not use the CAPTCHA plugin in the first place (or if it is a plugin that does more, disable the login CAPTCHA).
 CAPTCHAs were never intended to be used for logins anyway and in my opinion it makes for a bad user experience while providing a very limited amount of “security.”
 But I understand that is an opinion and there is room for other opinions of a differing view.
-So if you must have a CAPTCHA on the login, then the solution for this is to turn the original WordPress process back on using add_filter to apply the original WP authenticate function; a process I will describe below.
+If you must have a CAPTCHA on the login, then the solution for this is to turn the original WordPress process back on using add_filter to apply the original WP authenticate function; a process I will describe below.

 Most CAPTCHA plugins apply their filter at a priority later than the default (10).
 If we set our add_filter later on down the line (99 in this example), we will add the filter back after the CAPTCHA plugin has removed it (if you add it back before the CAPTCHA plugin removes it, this wouldn’t work).